 Nearest airport from Pelling: Bagdogra Airport is the nearest airport from Pelling, located about 160 km away.
 It is connected to Delhi, Mumbai and Kolkata.
 One can hire a cab or take a shared cab from Siliguri to reach Pelling.

 Now you know how to plan a perfect holiday in Pelling for a surreal and out of the world experience.
-Isn’t this the ultimate list to chalk out your plan for sightseeing in Pelling?
+Isn’t this the ultimate list of places to visit in Pelling and chalk out your plan?
 If not, drop a comment to add more popular or offbeat places to the list!
 And for now, book your tickets to Sikkim, head to Pelling and treat yourself!